Azimcharoliya/calculator-behavior/Power_On_Off.md

   When I press power button

-  Then the calculator should be turned off and screen should be cleared.
+  Then the calculator turns off and screen clears.

 Scenario: User presses the power on button.